Browsing the archives for the exit polls tag.

 Share of voters: 9% in 2000; 11% in 2004; 11% in 2008.

-Yes, that’s one huge blue victory in 2008 - the contrast with previous cycles, in which the Democratic candidate already had the advantage, is enormous.
-It’s an advance that dwarves all others in this overview.
+Yes, that’s one huge blue victory in 2008 – the contrast with previous cycles, in which the Democratic candidate already had the advantage, is enormous.
+It’s an advance that dwarfs all others in this overview.

 PROTESTANTS